guillermooo/sublime-undocs/source/customization/menus.rst

-When a menu item specifies an ID, a separate section within the menu is searched for and, if it does not exist, created at the very end of the menu.
+When a menu item specifies an ID, a separate section within the menu is searched for and, if it does not exist, created at the end of the menu.
-*This is a forward lookup only.*
+*This ID lookup is forward-going only.*

-The ID determines the section's name and the menu item with the ID will be the first item in this section.
+The ID determines the section's name and the menu item with the matching ID will be the first item in this section.
-All following items in the file will then be appended to the ID's section, until another item with an ID is specified.
+All following items in the file will then be appended to the ID's section, until another item with an ID is found.

 If two menu items
 from different ``.sublime-menu`` files reference the same item via ID,
-Sublime Text will override the previously defined item's parameters with the new parameters, if there are any.
+Sublime Text will override the item's previous parameters with the new parameters, if there are any.
 Child elements in a sub menu are appended and do not override.
-All following items are then appended to the ID's section, until another item with an ID is specified.
+All following items are then appended to the ID's section, until another item with an ID is found.

-Common practice is
+It is common practice
 to assign IDs to separators
 and items having a sub-menu,
-to allow other packages or the user themselves to easily customize the menu.
+so that other packages or the user themselves can easily customize the menu.
-Separators always mark the beginning of a section, while it is required to address the exact same menu item in order to append items to its sub-menu.
+This allows appending items to sections introduced by separators and appending items to sub-menus.

 .. note::

-   Due to the strict forward lookup it is possible to have
+   Due to the strict forward lookup, it is possible to have
    *multiple different items with the same ID* in one menu.

-   Because of the potential confusion this may cause it is discouraged.
+   Because of the potential confusion this may cause, it is discouraged.

    Example:
    The following three IDs
-   are defined in a menu, in order:
+   are defined in a menu, in this order:
    ``test, test2, test``.

    The item with the second "test" ID